dracor-org/dracor-summit/cfp_corpora_conference.markdown

 Please send your abstract in PDF format to [info@dracor.org](mailto:info@dracor.org) by **6 May 2025**, quoting in the object “submission corpora conference”.

-Organisers of the DraCor Corpus Conference: Laura Untner, Frank Fischer (FU Berlin)
+Organisers of the DraCor Corpora Conference: Laura Untner, Frank Fischer (FU Berlin)